is_nondominated#

 • maximise (bool | list[bool], default: False) – Whether the objectives must be maximised instead of minimised.
 Either a single boolean value that applies to all objectives or a list of boolean values, with one value per objective.
 Also accepts a 1D numpy array with value 0/1 for each objective.

 • keep_weakly (bool, default: False) – If False, return False for any duplicates of nondominated points.
+Which of the duplicates is identified as nondominated is unspecified due to the sorting not being stable in this version.

 Returns: